Warrington Wolves: Late 1970s to mid-1990s

 Success soon followed.
 A home win against Widnes and away to Wigan put Wire in the final of the Premiership Trophy against champions Halifax at Elland Road.
-Wire ran out 38-10 winners.
+Wire ran out 38–10 winners.
 In 1986–7, Wire finished third place in the league and runners-up in the John Player Trophy and in the revamped Premiership Trophy.

 Australian Brian Johnson was appointed the club's head coach and manager in 1988.
 Warrington won the Lancashire Cup final a year later in 1989.
-In 1990 Warrington made it to the final of the Challenge Cup at Wembley Stadium and faced archrivals Wigan.
+In 1990 Warrington made it to the final of the Challenge Cup at Wembley Stadium and faced arch rivals Wigan.
 Warrington lost 34–16 and this is the last appearance in the Challenge Cup final before their success in 2009.

 Warrington won the Regal Trophy in 1991 beating Bradford Northern 12–2 at Headingley, Leeds.
 In June 1993 due to financial pressures, Warrington listed 13 players for a total of £340k when they refused lower contract payments.
 Warrington made it to the final of the Regal Trophy in 1994 but lost 40–10 to Wigan at McAlpine Stadium, Huddersfield, they also came close to winning the championship finishing third on points difference behind Wigan and Bradford.
-The following season Warrington made the Regal Trophy final once more, again losing to Wigan.
+The following season, Warrington made the Regal Trophy final once more, again losing to Wigan.

 With the advent of Super League, several mergers between clubs were proposed.
 Warrington were scheduled to merge with Widnes to form Cheshire who would compete in Super League.
-This brought an outcry from both sets of fans and Warrington were awarded a place in the Super League as an unmerged side.
+This brought an outcry from both sets of fans, and Warrington were awarded a place in the Super League as an unmerged side.

 The need to switch to summer, led to a truncated 1995–6 season which ran from August–January, with October reserved for the World Cup.
 Despite Warrington's mediocre league form, they found themselves in the semi-final of the Regal Trophy at St Helens.
-This ended in a 80–0 defeat which brought about the departure of coach Brian Johnson, and a run of seven defeats.
+This ended in an 80–0 defeat which brought about the departure of coach Brian Johnson, and a run of seven defeats.